timvandermeij/mobile-radio-tomography/README.md

 * Python 2.7.
 Note that Python 3 cannot be used at this moment.
 * PyQt4
 * `pip` for Python 2.7. `pip` is often not available on extremely old and bare systems.
-If it is also not delivered by a package manager, one can also [install it with get-pip.py](https://pip.pypa.io/en/latest/installing.html).
+If it is not delivered by a package manager, one can also [install it with get-pip.py](https://pip.pypa.io/en/latest/installing.html).
-  Ensure that you have the correct version of `pip` with `pip --version` or use `pip2` instead.
+  Ensure that you have the correct version of `pip` with `pip2 --version`.
 See the [Python packages](#python-packages) section below for installing the required packages using `pip`.
 * ArduPilot for vehicle simulation.
 See the [ArduPilot](#ardupilot) section below for more details.

-For all commands in this file, replace `python2` with `python` if your operating system does not need to distinguish between Python 2 and Python 3.
+For all commands in this file, replace `python2` with `python`, and `pip2` with `pip` if your operating system does not need to distinguish between Python 2 and Python 3.

 Python packages
 ---------------
-Use `pip install --user <package>` to install or upgrade each of the following packages, or `pip install -r requirements` to install all of them in one go.
+Use `pip2 install --user <package>` to install or upgrade each of the following packages, or `pip2 install -r requirements.txt` to install all of them in one go.
 The packages are sorted by purpose as follows:

 * General packages:
     * matplotlib